wesavetheworld/wordpress-video-chat/readme.txt

-tinychat
+TinyChat
 ========

-Tinychat full screen for BuddyPress/WordPress
+TinyChat full screen video chat for BuddyPress/WordPress, This also has YouTube/SoundCloud for all chatters and now has smileys enabled using my embed file.

-Simply use shortcode [tinychat_page] and you may need to remove footer as some will show in front of the chat screen.
+Simply use shortcode [tinychat_page] in a page, you may need to remove footer as some will show in front of the chat screen.
-This also uses my modified Tinychat embed file so Div ID will be ruddernation and the application ID will be Ruddernation, If you want to use Tinychats original then you'll have to change the embed file url to: <script src="http://tinychat.com/embed/chat.js"></script>
+This also uses my modified Tinychat embed file, This get's updated externally so you'll never need to update it.
+If you want to use Tinychats original then you'll have to change the embed file url to: <script src="http://tinychat.com/embed/chat.js"></script>

 SOCIAL SITES
 	Google+ - https://plus.google.com/115608989177049799241/about